Tag Archives: Russia

 Povetkin, the WBC No. 1 heavyweight championship contender, tested positive for the substance in a urine test conducted by the Las Vegas-based Voluntary Anti-Doping Association (VADA) on Plaub Hlis Ntuj 27.

-Based upon Povetkin’s positive test for meldonium, and with the health and safety of Deontay Wilder the paramount consideration, this fight could not take place next Saturday,” said DiBella.
+Based upon Povetkin’s positive test for meldonium, and with the health and safety of Deontay Wilder the paramount consideration, this fight could not take place next Saturday,” Hais dibella.
 “As a result of Povetkin’s use of a banned substance and breach of contract, Deontay Wilder was deprived of an opportunity to defend his title as he was prepared toon an even playing field.
 He and his team have suffered substantial damages as a result.
 Any talk of rescheduling by Mr. Ryabinskiy at this point is unfounded and premature.
 Team Wilder will await further communications from the WBC and will weigh all our options given what has transpired.

 The 30-year-old Wilder (36-0, 35 Kos) and his team were supposed to fly to Moscow on Sunday for a week of preparation and promotion leading up to the fight.
 Tam sim no, Wilder will return home to Tuscaloosa, Alabama and await further information from the WBC.